tytydraco/yessleep/out/The_Woods_Behind_My_Home_III__Jace.md

 “We’d know if she lived in the woods, I don’t think not knowing her address means that she has to be a wood child or something.”
 I said, and with that, we stopped talking about the possibility.
 We turned the page and never looked back, or at least he didn’t.
 We stayed mostly quiet for the rest of our walk.

-We were a little past the river when it started.
-It was during autumn and the smell — or the accompanying dead bugs or hares — weren’t there, so we had no problem walking past the river and walking through the trees behind it.
+We were a little past the lake when it started.
+It was during autumn and the smell — or the accompanying dead bugs or hares — weren’t there, so we had no problem walking past the lake and walking through the trees behind it.
 Nothing was supposed to be there during autumn.

 “It’s weird —” Jace started, but he was interrupted by something falling down from above us.
 We couldn’t quite see what it was, so I decided to step forward towards it as Jace just stood still.
 It was a dead bird, I recognized it to be a mourning dove, its head was nearly torn off.
 The only thing keeping it attached were strings of flesh and the bone.